Rainbow Vampire Crab: The Coolest Pet You’ve Never Seen

 • Dried or frozen meaty food like chicken.

-• For calcium source which can help grow their exoskeleton, you can feed them cuttlebone or similar things as supplements.
+• For a calcium source that can help grow their exoskeleton, you can feed them cuttlebone or similar things as supplements.

 • Feeding should be done in moderation.